801labs/website/content/code-of-conduct.md

 Each person is responsible for any damage caused to the space or equipment, beyond normal wear and tear.

-801 Labs is not responsible for lost or stolen property of the Member or any guest.
+801 Labs is not responsible for lost or stolen property of the Patron or any guest.

 ## Key Holding Volunteers
-801 Labs’s board appoints – by majority vote – key holding volunteers who make the day-to-day decisions between board meetings.
+801 Labs's board appoints – by majority vote – key holding volunteers who make the day-to-day decisions between board meetings.
 Each Key Holding Volunteer has primary authority over a specific domain, though Key Holding Volunteers occasionally share tasks between domains:

 **Volunteer Coordinator** – "Director of External Affairs"